Nishisi/Eng-Player/README.md

-# Eng-Player
+# Learn words cl

-English learning tool for me.
+learn-words-cl is a command line tool to learn words.